arimatakao/deepenc/README.md

 # Deepenc

-Deepenc - is rest api where you can store encrypted text online for a set period of time.
+Deepenc - is rest api where you can store encrypted (AES-256) text online.

+## TODO

+- Add ttl for stored messages;
+- Add refresh JWT;
+- Add file saving instead message;
+- Add more documentation.